 We have and will continue to explore strategies for ublituximab and/or umbralisib that involve use of the FDA's accelerated approval pathway.
 Obtaining accelerated approval for an agent requires demonstration of meaningful benefit over all available therapies for a serious condition.
 While we believe we have an understanding of what is considered available therapy today, ultimately the determination of what constitutes available therapy is wholly up to the FDA and is subject to change.
 No assurance can be given that other agents will not receive full approval prior to our potential receipt of accelerated approval.
 If that were to occur, no assurance can be given that we would be successful in proving meaningful benefit over those later approved drugs.
 If we were unable to prove meaningful benefit over any such agents, we would be effectively blocked from receiving accelerated approval.
-We are currently awaiting final results from our UNITY-NHL trial, in particular the MZL and FL cohorts, which we are hoping will be useful for accelerated approval if positive.
-Even if the results are positive, no assurance can be given that umbralisib will obtain accelerated approval for a variety of reasons, including if a new treatment receives full approval prior to our potential receipt of accelerated approval.
-Previously, we were hopeful to utilize the results from our GENUINE study for accelerated approval but the intervening full approval of a drug called venetoclax for relapsed/refractory CLL has made that potential application more challenging.
-While no final decision has been made as to the filing of the GENUINE study for accelerated approval, the Company is uncertain in regard to any filing at this time.
-We recently announced that final results from the GENUINE study demonstrated improved progression-free survival for the combination arm compared to ibrutinib alone.
+We announced that we are planning to file the results from the MZL and FL cohorts from our UNITY-NHL trial for accelerated approval.
+No assurance can be given that umbralisib will obtain accelerated approval for either MZL or FL for a variety of reasons, including, without limitation, if we are unable to demonstrate meaningful benefit over a currently approved agent/regimen or any new treatment, if any, that receives full approval prior to our potential receipt of accelerated approval.
+Previously, we were hopeful to utilize the results from our GENUINE study for accelerated approval but the intervening full approval of a new therapy for the treatment of relapsed/refractory CLL has made that potential application more challenging.
+In October 2019, we announced that final results from the GENUINE study demonstrated improved progression-free survival for the combination arm compared to ibrutinib alone.
 Despite this positive outcome, no assurance can be given that a filing based on the GENUINE results will ever be made, or if made would result in a favorable review by regulatory authorities.

-Finally, if any of our drugs were ever to receive accelerated approval, we would be required to conduct a post-market confirmatory study, which we may not complete, or if completed, may prove unsuccessful.
+Finally, if any of our drugs were ever to receive accelerated approval, we would be required to conduct a postmarket confirmatory study, which we may not complete, or if completed, may prove unsuccessful.
 In such instance, the FDA can remove the product from the market.